timkaechele/WorkingClass/README.md

 $ bundle
 ```

-Or install it yourself as:
+Or install it yourself with:

 ```sh
 $ gem install working_class
 ```

+## Roadmap

+Currently the parser is quite bloated and needs some refinement, this will happen in the next weeks.

+By doing so I will add some more features to the gem like:

+- support for nested tasks (a task should have the ability to have subtasks)
+- support for task priorities
+- support to serialize a tasklist into the WorkingClass syntax (add write support)
+- support for a more pleasant date syntax

 ## Usage

 ### The Syntax

-Keep in mind that all dates are formatted like this: `DD.MM.YYYY` or `D.M.YY`
+Keep in mind that all dates are formatted like this: `D(D).M(M).YY(YY)`.

 ```
 Tasklist Name